Almost Isotropy-Maximal Manifolds of Non-negative Curvature: Almost Isotropy-Maximal Torus Actions

-In case $2.b.ii$, Lemma \ref{fundgroup} implies that $F$ is simply-connected, so by the induction hypothesis, we have that the torus action on $F$ is almost locally standard and $F/T$ is diffeomorphic to a disk.
-Then, since $F$ is fixed by $\lambda(F)$, it follows that
+Since $E$ is a principal circle bundle over $F$, we see that the action on $E$ is locally standard and since $E/T=F/T$, we see that $E/T$ is also diffeomorphic to a disk or the product of a disk and circle.
+It then follows that the $T$-action on $M$ is locally standard.

-Consider the $T^{n-1-k}$ action that fixes $N$ on the unit normal sphere of $N$ in $M$.
-Since this action is almost isotropy-maximal, we obtain that

-Again, since $E/T=F/T$ is also diffeomorphic to a disk, the orbit space $M/T$ will be diffeomorphic to $D^{n+1}$, as desired.